 - Hit something soft: If you have no other choice but a collision, hitting bushes, a wooden fence, or another soft object is preferable to hitting a car, barrier, tree, or pole.
 Consider driving onto grass or gravel to help you slow down first.

-- Scrape your vehicle along a curb, wall, or other object: If you have no other choice and you’re just not slowing down, you can slow down safely by gently scraping your vehicle along a curb or wall.
-You will cause body damage, but this can prevent a more serious accident.
+- Scrape your vehicle along a curb, wall, or another object: If you have no other choice and you’re just not slowing down, you can slow down safely by gently scraping your vehicle along a curb or wall.
+You will cause body damage, but this can prevent a more severe accident.

 - Get towed to safety: Even if your brakes start working again, it’s not safe to drive your vehicle until you have your brakes inspected and repaired.
 Get help from a tow truck and have them take you to a mechanic or dealer.

-Want the best defensive driving course in Frisco TX?
-Top Picks: Driving School of North Texas + the 5 best TDLR approved online courses!
+Want the best defensive driving course in Weslaco TX?
+Top Picks: Delcar Defensive Driving School, Cazares Driving School & Benavides Driving School!